nateconley/wp-code-snippets/README.md

 You can find a settings page in ```Setting > WP Code Snippets```, where you can change the theme.

+## Bonuses
+WP Code Snippets is compatible with **Beaver Builder**.
+Just add a text editor module and click on our TinyMCE button.

 ### Quirks
 - The shortcode must be inside a ```<pre>``` tag.
 This is to maintain spacing.